kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/vim-floaterm/README.md

 #### **`g:floaterm_complete_options`**

 Type `Dict`.
-Autocompletion options used for coc.nvim.
+Autocompletion options

 Available options:

-- `shortcut`: a string
+- `shortcut`: A string.
-- `priority`: number between 0-99
+- `priority`: Number between 0-99.
-- `filetypes`: array of filetype names this source should be triggered by.
+- `filetypes`: Array of filetype names this source should be triggered by.
   Available for all filetypes when ommited and for no filetypes when empty
-- `firstMatch`: if not falsy, only the completion item that has the first letter matching the user input will be shown
-- `triggerCharacters`: trigger characters for this source.
+- `filter_length`: Array of 2 numbers.
+Candidates whose length is not in the range will be removed.

-Default value: `{'shortcut': 'floaterm', 'priority': 5}`
+Default value: `{'shortcut': 'floaterm', 'priority': 5, 'filter_length': [5, 20]}`

 ### Keymaps

 This plugin doesn't supply any default mappings.
-The following is a configuration example.
+Here are the configuration examples.

 ```vim
 " Configuration example